 Argentine nationals and expatriates working in Argentina are subject to social security contributions.

 Currently, the employees’ social taxes rate is 17 percent of their gross wages.
-Note that the employee's contributions are applied on a monthly taxable base of ARS 48,598.08.
-As regards employers’ social tax rates, they are equal to 23 percent* or 27 percent**, depending on the activity and gross annual income.
+Note that the employee's contributions are applied on a monthly taxable base of ARS 81,918.55.
+As regards employers’ social tax rates, they are equal to 25.5 percent (23 percent* or 27 percent** will be modified each year until reach the 25,5 percent in 2022).
 Employers’ contributions are not capped.

 In addition to social security treaties, Argentine legislation contemplates other situations of exemption in the payment of Social Security that should be evaluated.

 * Employers for all activities, except commercial and service ones, invoicing more than ARS48 million a year.

 ** Commercial and service activities invoicing more than ARS48 million a year.

 Wealth Tax – Domiciled in Argentina as of 31 December

 The wealth tax is levied on the worldwide assets that individuals domiciled in Argentina hold at the end of the year.
 Tax rate will be reduced progressively over the next fiscal years.
 Such rate is applied over the amount in excess of the non-taxable minimum amount corresponding to each year.

 If the total amount of assets, valued according to the Wealth Tax Law, does not surpass the amount of ARS 1,050,000 for fiscal year 2018, no wealth tax will apply.